 Rosa’s almond biscotti are displayed on our counter on Mondays and Saturdays.
 Those are the days Rosa, my sister, manages to squeeze cooking for the café into her busy week while raising Sophie and the twins, Francesca and Marcella, as well as feeding Michael and conducting her popular cooking classes.
 These biscotti make a lot of people happy, just like Rosa.–Guy Mirabella

 These bewitching biscotti may not turn out quite how you’re expecting.
-They’re not oblong.
-Nor are they toothsome.
-They do, however, have that classic biscotti flavor.
-Different form.
-Same function.
+Different shape.
 Far less fuss.
-Also, the brilliant baking force behind this fine creation, Rosa, was generous enough to chime in below in the comments with a few insight into some of her variants on the recipe; don’t miss this cooking lesson!
+But with all that classic biscotti flavor and function.
+Also, the brilliant baking force behind this fine creation, Rosa, was generous enough to chime in below in the comments with a few insights into some of her variants on the recipe; don’t miss this cooking lesson!

 - 2 1/3 cups almond meal

-- 1 cup superfine sugar (if you don’t have superfine sugar, simply blitz some granulated sugar in a blender or food processor until super finely ground but not powdery)
+- 1 cup superfine sugar, (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 3 large egg whites